 Dark Christmas by Jeanette Winterson

 How many of us have entertained the notion of renting a big, old house with a group of friends for the holidays?
 I know I have.
-And although my rendition of a Christmas weekend getaway with my friends looks more like A Bad Mom’s Christmas, that is not the case for these women.
-They find a haunted Nativity set in the attic and things go from fun to creepy AF real fast!
+And although my rendition of a Christmas weekend getaway with my friends looks more like the movie A Bad Mom’s Christmas, it turns out copious amounts of alcohol and good-natured shenanigans isn’t the theme for this holiday getaway.
+No, these women find a haunted Nativity set in the attic and things go from fun to creepy AF real fast!